Fergie Is Again The Odd Woman Out Amongst Royals For Christmas

-It’s been years since Duchess Sarah Ferguson has been invited to spend Christmas with Prince Andrew, her two daughters, and the rest of the royal family at Sandringham, and despite the seeming thaw during the planning and execution of Princess Eugenie’s royal wedding, no invitation arrived for Christman 2018.
+It’s been years since Sarah Ferguson has been invited to spend Christmas with Prince Andrew, her two daughters, and the rest of the royal family at Sandringham, and despite the seeming thaw during the planning and execution of Princess Eugenie’s royal wedding, no invitation arrived for Christmas, 2018.

-Express spoke directly to Ferguson who stated that it’s fine that she will once again spend the Christmas holiday away from her family, as it’s been this way since she and Prince Andrew divorced in 1996.
+Express spoke directly to Ferguson, who stated that it’s fine that she will once again spend the Christmas holiday away from her family, as it’s been this way since she and Prince Andrew divorced in 1996.
 The upside, she explains is that she and the prince have been able to manage to live together as a family unit, and have a great relationship.
 She adds that if she has to give up her family for a week in August and December, that only seems fair.

 Fergie confirmed that she would not be making the trip to Sandringham this Christmas.